The structure of relatively hyperbolic groups in convex real projective geometry: Introduction

 Sections~\ref{sec:finding properly embedded simplices} through~\ref{sec:proof_main} are devoted to the proof of Theorem~\ref{thm:main}.
 The difficult direction of the equivalence is showing that (2) implies (1).
 Our general strategy is based on combining ideas from~\cite{IZ2019b} and~\cite{W2020}.
 In particular, as in~\cite{W2020} we will use Yaman's characterization of relatively hyperbolicity to show that $\Gamma$ is relatively hyperbolic.
 We will verify the conditions in Yaman's theorem by further developing the ideas used in~\cite{IZ2019b} to study closed and discrete collections of properly embedded simplices.

+We should also note that Choi~\cite{Choi_book} (which predates the work of Weisman) used Yaman's characterization to verify that the fundamental groups of certain non-compact convex real projective manifolds were relatively hyperbolic with respect to the fundamental groups of their ends.

+The arguments used to verify the conditions of Yaman's theorem in this paper are somewhat similar to the analogous ones in~\cite{W2020, Choi_book}, but given the different setups, there doesn't seem to be an easy to way to reduce the proofs in this paper to any lemmas in the work of~\cite{W2020, Choi_book}.

 The content of these sections is as follows: \begin{enumerate} \item In Section~\ref{sec:finding properly embedded simplices} we prove a quantitative result which informally states that long line segments in an open boundary face (relative to the Hilbert metric of the face) imply the existence of nearby properly embedded simplices. \item In Section~\ref{sec:properties of peripheral families} we establish a number of useful properties of peripheral families. \item In Section~\ref{sec:peripheral subgroups are ncc} we prove that peripheral subgroups of a relatively hyperbolic naive convex co-compact subgroup are themselves naive convex co-compact. \item In Section~\ref{sec: co-compact boundary actions} we prove a technical result which will allow us to show that non-conical limit points are bounded parabolic points.
-A key tool here is a ``closest subset'' projection map. \item In Section~\ref{sec:bdry_quotient} we prove some basic properties of the quotient space $\qcc$, including a sufficient condition for a point to be a conical limit point. \item In Section \ref{sec:proof_main} we put everything together and prove Theorem \ref{thm:main}. \end{enumerate}
+A key tool here is a ``closest subset'' projection map. \item In Section~\ref{sec:bdry_quotient} we prove some basic properties of the quotient space $\qcc$, including a sufficient condition for a point to be a conical limit point. \item In Section \ref{sec:proof_main} we put everything together and prove Theorem \ref{thm:main}. \end{enumerate} Finally, in Section~\ref{sec:cc}, we use Theorem~\ref{thm:main} to prove Theorem~\ref{thm:main_cc}.